-The next step is a use-case driven synthesis of a test purpose, expressed in Basic LO-TOS.
+The next step is a use-case driven synthesis of a test purpose, expressed in Basic LOTOS.
 This derivation is not mechanical, in that process-algebraic languages are not quite logical languages, but rather have a constructive character, thus prove better suited to describe models rather than requirements.
-However, their use under appropriate specification styles, such as the constraint-oriented style [31], enables one to get specifications which come quite close to taking a logical flavour.
+However, their use under appropriate specification styles, such as the constraint-oriented style [28], enables one to get specifications which come quite close to taking a logical flavour.
+While this is no general method for test purpose selection (a luxury we can't afford at the present stage of our research), it does often work in practice, as we aim at demonstrating below.

-We illustrate this aspect of our methodology by assuming a previous analysis of the functional requirements which apply to our architectural unit, that splits them into separate, indipendent prescriptions.
+We illustrate this aspect of our methodology by assuming a previous analysis of the functional requirements which apply to our architectural unit, that splits them into separate, independent prescriptions.
 For example, the trajectory generator should in all cases output trajectories which prevent collisions with objects in the robot work environment; this may be split by case analysis, and modelled in UML by distinct use cases, by considering: collisions with still objects, or with moving objects; and, in either case, under the assumption that no new object comes into play during the new trajectory computation, or under the opposite assumption.
 Here we choose the first case under the first assumption, that is, output of new trajectory free from collisions with still objects, assuming that no new object is detected during the trajectory computation.
 This enables us to formulate the test purpose in terms of action traces, where the only relevant actions are: the newPoint input, the newTrajectory output, and the internal actions reachablePoint and its opposite.